raspberrypilearning/poo-near-you/worksheet2.md

     ![Open a terminal on Mac](images/mac-terminal.png)

 1. Change to the directory your web page is saved in by typing `cd` followed by a space, then the path to the directory.
 An example directory is shown, but you may have saved your web page in a different location, so make sure you use the path to the directory you used.
+Be careful - Windows uses `\` between directories, but Mac and Raspberry Pi both use `/`.

     **Windows**